fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 ----

-_Step 8:_ Create a local clone of the [Jekyll Auth repository available on GitHub](https://github.com/benbalter/jekyll-auth).
+_Step 8:_ Create a local clone of the [Jekyll-Auth repository available on GitHub](https://github.com/benbalter/jekyll-auth).

 ----